zahramaroufi75/challenge-3/README.md

 Therefore socket() creates an endpoint for communication and returns a file descriptor that refers to that endpoint.
 The file descriptor returned by a successful call will be the lowest-numbered file descriptor not currently open for the process.

 The _domain_ argument specifies a communication domain; this selects the protocol family which will be used for communication.
-These families are defined in <sys/socket.h> ( In this case  _domain_ : __AF_UNIX__   with porpuse: Local communication)
+These families are defined in <sys/socket.h> ( In this case  _domain_ : __AF_UNIX__   with porpuse: Local communication )

-The socket has the indicated _type_ , which specifies the communication semantics .(In this case  _type_ : __SOCK_STREAM__ Provides sequenced, reliable, two-way, connection-based byte streams.
+The socket has the indicated _type_ , which specifies the communication semantics .
+(In this case  _type_ : __SOCK_STREAM__ provides sequenced, reliable, two-way, connection-based byte streams.
 An out of-band data transmission mechanism  may be supported.)

 The _protocol_ specifies a particular protocol to be used with the socket.
 Normally only a single protocol exists to support a particular socket type within a given protocol family, in which case protocol can be specified as 0.
 However, it is possible that many protocols may exist, in which case a particular protocol must be specified in this manner.
 The protocol number to use is specific to the “communication domain” in which  communication is to take place;